NicklasVraa/NovaOS-nord-Icons/readme.md

 # Nova-galactic-icons
-Features 5000+ monochromatic* icons following the Nord color palette.
+The default icon pack for [NovaOS](https://github.com/NicklasVraa/NovaOS), a spin on Linux Mint, and a minimal clone of my personal setup.Features 5000+ monochromatic icons following the Nord color palette.
+Icon indicators, such as warnings and errors, follow appropriate color conventions, but adjusted to fit the nord palette.
 It is a recolor and simplification of the Papirus icons.
 Every icon is an SVG, meaning they will be sharp at every size and resolution, and take up very little space.

-Check out the accompanying desktop [theme](https://github.com/NicklasVraa/Nova-galactic-theme).
+Check out the accompanying desktop [theme](https://github.com/NicklasVraa/NovaOS-nord-Theme).

-This was created for Nova-OS, a spin on the brilliant Linux Mint, on which I am currently working.

-*Icon indicators, such as warnings and errors, follow appropriate color conventions, but adjusted to fit the nord palette.

 ## Preview
 Folders